-... traver into the heart of an ancient landscape

-.....The Mungo Track .

-DISTANCE: 70 km loop
+For the current program and more information see Aboriginal Discovery Tours.

-TIME: Most of a day to 2 days
+Distance:70 km loopTime:Most of a day to 2 daysMethod:Drive or mountain bikeDirection:One way only (anti-clockwise)Starts:Mungo Visitor Centre

-METHOD: Drive or mountain bike

-DIRECTION: One way only (anti-clockwise)

-STARTS: Mungo Visitor Centre

-A four-wheel-drive is not required, but the track may be closed after wet weather. mungo
+A four-wheel-drive is not required, but the track may be closed after wet weather.